Joondalup Wolves

 Joondalup Wolves is an NBL1 West club based in Perth, Western Australia.
 The club fields a team in both the Men's and Women's NBL1 West.
 The club is a division of Wanneroo Basketball Association (WBA), the major administrative basketball organisation in the Joondalup/Wanneroo region.
 The Wolves play their home games at Arena Joondalup.

 Club history

 Background

 In 1982, Wanneroo District Basketball Association was established.
-In 1983, the association moved into Joondalup Basketball Stadium.
-Being one of the fastest growing associations in Western Australia in their early years, 1985 marked the inaugural year of the Wolves' acceptance into District basketball.
-In just their second season, both the A Grade Men and A Grade Women won 1986 State League championships.
+The association moved into Joondalup Basketball Stadium the following year.
+In 1985, Wanneroo debuted in the District Competition, going on to win both the A Grade Men and A Grade Women championships in 1986.

 SBL and NBL1 West

 1989 saw the formation of the State Basketball League (SBL) with both a men's and women's competition.
 Wanneroo, trading as the Wolves, entered a team into both the Men's SBL and Women's SBL.
 In 1990, the women's team reached their first WSBL Grand Final, where they defeated the Stirling Senators 70–67 to win the championship.
 In 1992, the women's team won their second championship with a 74–64 victory over the Swan City Mustangs in the grand final.
 In 1993, the men's team won their first championship with a 109–91 victory over Cockburn Cougars in the grand final.
 In 1995, the women's team won the minor premiership and reached the WSBL Grand Final, where they defeated the Mustangs 2–0 in the best-of-three series to win their third championship.
 In 1997, the women's team reached their fourth WSBL Grand Final, where they were defeated 62–52 by the Willetton Tigers.

 In 2011, the men's team reached the grand final, where they defeated the Perry Lakes Hawks 88–83 to claim their second championship.
 In 2012, both teams won the minor premiership but both failed to reach the grand final.
 In 2013, both teams made grand final appearances, with the women defeating the Kalamunda Eastern Suns 72–47 to claim their fourth championship while the men were defeated 77–74 by the Lakeside Lightning.

 In 2014, the club name was changed to Joondalup Wolves.